kocabiyik/optimizers-visualized/optimizers.md

 - The learning rate after the iteration $\tau$ is kept constant.
 - $\epsilon_{\tau}$ is generally set to 1 % of the initial learning rate ($\epsilon_0$).

-Below animation is the update steps with a decaying learning rate.
-The initial learning rate is set to a higher value than the one in the previous example, but it is decayed after the 10. iteration.
+Below animation is the update steps with a decaying learning rate applied.
+The initial learning rate is set to a higher value than the one in the previous example, but it is decayed after some iteration.

 ![SGD with Decaying Learning Rate](images/sgd-with-lr-decay.gif)